Best dip station

 Q. What are the benefits of dip stations?

-A. Dip stations provide toning and strengthening exercises for your upper body, particularly your triceps, shoulders, and back.
+A. Dip stations provide toning and strengthening exercises for your upper body, particularly your triceps, shoulders and back.
 These workouts can be especially intense if you’re just starting off.
 Variations allow you to target your core as well.

-Best of the best dip station
+Best dip stations

-Our take: Simple and strong dip station offering stability, durability, and comfort.
+What you need to know: This is a simple, strong dip station offering stability, durability and comfort.

-What we like: Smartly designed dip station that grips to the floor, features a high weight limit, and is soft on the hands.
-Lightweight and easy to transport and store.
+What you’ll love: This smartly designed dip station grips to the floor, features a high weight limit and is soft on the hands.
+It’s lightweight and easy to transport and store.

-What we dislike: Requires the purchase of accessories to add more exercises.
+What you should consider: To add more exercises, you must buy accessories.

 Where to buy: Sold by Amazon

-ProsourceFit’s Dip Stand Station
+ProsourceFit Dip Stand Station

-Our take: Versatile and adjustable two-piece base dip station for simple exercises and convenient storage.
+What you need to know: It’s a versatile, adjustable two-piece base dip station for simple exercises and convenient storage.

-What we like: Toggle height and width to your needs.
-Base adjusts to alter exercises.
-Low price.
-Offered in different colors.
+What you’ll love: You can toggle the height and width to your needs, and the base adjusts to alter exercises.
+It’s sold at an affordable price.

-What we dislike: Some stability concerns with its two-piece base.
+What you should consider: There are some stability concerns with its two-piece base.

 Where to buy: Sold by Amazon

-Fuel Pureformance’s Deluxe Dip Station
+Fuel Pureformance Deluxe Dip Station

-Our take: Durable construction and versatile design make this an impressive and pricey fitness investment.
+What you need to know: Durable construction and versatile design make this an impressive fitness investment.

-What we like: Grip position and included rings allow for more varied exercises.
-Pads offer comfort.
-Steel resists rust and should last a long time.
+What you’ll love: The grip position and included rings allow for more varied exercises, and the pads offer comfort.
+Its steel construction resists rust and should last a long time.

-What we dislike: Price is higher than other options.
+What you should consider: It’s more expensive than other options.

 Where to buy: Sold by Amazon